CDCgov/cdh-lava-react/readme.md

 ## Getting Started

+### Sign up for DataBricks Community Edition

+Click Try Databricks [here](https://databricks.com/try-databricks?_ga=2.255070344.1413392081.1642363045-623941688.1642019057)  or at the top of this page.

+Enter your name, company, email, and title, and click GET STARTED FOR FREE.

+On the Choose a cloud provider dialog, click the Get started with Community Edition link.

+Reply to email and set password

 ### Set up local enviroment

 1. It is recommended to set up teams channel and store your work in onedrive to increase transparency during development